 Manitoba is a land of safe cities, clean air, and a huge variety of cultures and languages.
-In fact, there are over 200 languages spoken across the province!
+There are over 200 languages spoken across the province!

 Officially incorporated as a province by the Canadian Parliament in 1870, Manitoba has been welcoming immigrants for over a century to help build Canada into the country it is today.
 The province offers free public healthcare and education so your children can have a brighter future.

 Besides being one of the more affordable provinces to live in, Manitoba is rich in local attractions and also offers many employment opportunities and entertainment options to its residents.
 No matter your taste, you will find the perfect place for you and your family in Manitoba.

 Manitoba is located between the other prairie province, Saskatchewan, and the province of Ontario.
 Because Manitoba has such a unique biosphere, it has over 80 provincial parks for visitors of all ages to enjoy the great outdoors.
 Explore Manitoba by canoeing, hiking, biking, camping, and fishing along with one of the many rivers in the province.